k-tech-italy/django-temp-permissions/docs/src/usage.md

 title: Getting started
 ---

-# How to use django-temporary-permissions
+# How to use django-temp-permissions

 ## Configuration